Department of Surgery Awarded $1.1 million NHMRC Partnership GrantNews

 Only publication using Australian data to examine cost determinants of total joint replacement, informing our successful BUPA Foundation Grant, which underpins Workplan#4.

-The following metrics highlight the depth of experience within our team (June 2016).
+The following metrics highlights the experience and expertise of our team to date (June 2016).

 |Cumulative Research Funding||$100,000,000+|